© 2010-17 S.H. Parker

 Of course, Torah tell us that the whole people heard the first 10 commandments, not just the two enumerated here.
 Was there a competing tradition, an alternate tradition?
 Or is Rabbi Simlai's teaching pure drosheh?

-What is a "commandment?"
+What is a "commandment," a מִּצְוָה (a mitzvah)?
 What does this pivotal term mean?

-But מִּצְוָה, "mitzvah," as in "bichur cholim (visiting the sick) is a mitzvah" (generally, "such-and-such is a mitzvah") is a noun, not a verb (not surprising; even in English we have the same thing: "I order you to ..." and "My order is ...").
-Or it's an adjective.
-Or it's an adjectival-noun.
-In these contexts, מִּצְוָה is more correctly understood, as pointed out by Sam Fox, as "a holy deed."
+But מִּצְוָה, "mitzvah," as in "bichur cholim (visiting the sick) is a mitzvah" (generally, "such-and-such is a mitzvah") is not commanded.
+The concept has morphed over time.
+In many contexts, מִּצְוָה is more correctly understood, as pointed out by Sam Fox, as "a holy deed."
 Dr. Fox is right, this fits better with our intuitions about the meaning of the term.

 Sam's rendering works very nicely in contexts requiring a noun or adjective ("it is a holy deed to visit the sick" or "my holy deeds you will keep [observe, guard, protect]").
 Very nicely indeed.

 בשם מורים: I recently read an article, on kashrut if I recall correctly, that claimed there were two kinds of מִצְווֹת.
 There are מִצְווֹת for which there is a rational explanation and there are מִצְווֹת for which there is no rational explanation.

 This is not what I learned.
 And, more to the point, is not what I find in Torah.

 I was taught that there are three kinds of מִצְווֹת and that there is a distinct Hebrew word for each: